Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Correctness and Performance of the Synchronizer Algorithm

-{\em Proof.} Assume by contradiction that the required does not hold.
+then eventually some correct process enters $v+1$. \end{lemma} \begin{proof} Assume by contradiction that the required does not hold.
 Then, there exists a view $v > 0$ such that some correct process enters $v$,~(\ref{eq:live-pre}) holds, and no correct process enters the view $v+1$.
 By Proposition~\ref{sync:noskip}, the latter implies that

 Thus, by Lemma~\ref{lem:wish-attempt}, we have

 Let $T_1 = \max(\GSTP, \tm{v})$.
 Since some correct process entered $v$ by $T_1$, there exists a set $C$ consisting of $f+1$ correct processes all of which sent $\WISH(v')$ with $v'\ge v$ before $T_1$.
 Consider $p_i\in C$ and let $t_i \le T_1$ be a time such that at $t_i$ the process $p_i$ sends $\WISH(v_i)$ with $v_i \ge v$.
 Since $T_1 \ge \GSTP$, by Lemma~\ref{lem:postgst}, there exists a view $v_i'\ge v_i$ and a time $s_i$ such that $\GST \le s_i \le T_1$ and $p_i$ sends $\WISH(v_i')$ at $s_i$.
 By~(\ref{eq:upper-never}), we have $v_i' \in \{v, v+1\}$.
 Since the links are reliable after $\GST$, the $\WISH(v_i')$ sent by $p_i$ at $s_i$ will be received by all correct processes.